hibernator11/Spanish-Civil-War-KGs/README.md

     schema:name "French refugee camps"
 ```

-### Refugee ships on which Spanish exiles embarked during the Spanish exile and the Spanish Civil War
+### Refugee ships on which Spanish exiles embarked during the Spanish Exile and the Spanish Civil War
-SPARQL query to retrieve the ships on which Spanish exiles embarked during the Spanish exile and the Spanish Civil War.
+SPARQL query to retrieve the ships on which Spanish exiles embarked during the Spanish Exile and the Spanish Civil War.
 Note that the property wdt:P4813 is used to connect Wikidata entities with the resources provided by the Guide to the Spanish Exile of 1939 in the State Archives.

 ```
 CONSTRUCT{